 MOF Classes for SBVR Ternary Verb Concepts

-MOF Elements of the SBVR XMI Metamodel
+MOF Elements of the SBVR MOF Metamodel

-MOF 2.0 does not support ternary associations.
-Therefore, a ternary verb concept is represented in MOF terms as a class with one single-valued, required attribute for each role of the verb concept.
+Each ternary verb concept is represented in MOF terms as a class with one single-valued, required attribute for each role of the verb concept.
 The class’s name takes the same form as the name of an association for a binary verb concept.
 If there are multiple verb concept wordings for a ternary verb concept, aliases are used.

 Example Vocabulary: